Posted on Wednesday 04 December 2019

-Signing up for a credit monitoring service can help you gain insight into the full details of your score, including debt from student loans, car loans, and credit cards.
+Signing up for a credit monitoring service can help you gain insight into the full details of your score, including debt from student loans (College students definitely need some financial advice), car loans, and credit cards.
 You can even get suggestions for how to improve your score over time and advice on how to consolidate or refinance debt.

 If you’ve already maxed out three or four credit cards, the thought of paying them down can be overwhelming.
 But making higher payments on your cards is a smart move towards improving your credit, since it could impact anywhere from 20 to 30 percent of your entire score.

 Don’t make just the minimum payments (it will take years for you to get out from under those interest charges).
-Pay as much as you can each month and make a commitment not to spend any more money on your credit cards.
+Pay as much as you can each month and make a commitment not to spend any more money on your credit cards (Unless it's needed like to support your photography career or something).
 Or, you could use the “snowball method” to pay them, where you: